BLACKujira/RTF2ModManager/README.md

 ### Installation and Launch

 1. Download `RTF2ModManager.zip` from [Releases](https://github.com/BLACKujira/GTypeOrigin/releases)
-2. Extract the contents of the compressed file to any directory (Please **do not** double-click the program inside the zip file, as this may cause the program to fail to locate Mod files)
+2. Extract the contents of the compressed file to any directory (Please **do not** run the program directly from the zip file, as it may fail to locate the Mod files properly.)
 3. Run `RTF2ModManager.exe`
 4. If you are using *Steam* and have not modified the default installation path, the program will automatically locate the game directory; otherwise:
     - Click `Game Directory Settings` → `Manual Select`